azuzow/MinecraftSemanticSegmentation/docs/final.md

 #### Advantages

 * This approach is very accurate in its predictions as seen in the evaluation section.
-* Given a dataset where we know what labels correspond to each class we are able to determine what blocks/entities are contained in a single image and what their location is within the image.
+* Given a dataset where with labels that correspond to each class I am able to determine what blocks/entities are contained in a single image and what their location is within the image.
 * The model is also able to generalize very well to the large amount of classes.

 #### Disadvantages

-* The model took a large amount of space in memory, the model itself was around 14 Gigs in size which left little remaining memeory on our gpu.
+* The model took a large amount of space in memory, the model itself was around 14 Gigs in size which left little remaining memeory on the gpu.
-* We had to then determine wether we would rather have a larger image or a larger batch size where we ultimately chose a larger image size.
+* I had to then determine wether I would rather have a larger image or a larger batch size where I ultimately chose a larger image size.
 * The long train time, each batch took around 13 seconds on average to complete which led to one epoch taking around 12 hours to complete.